 3. Your Food Will Likely Be Safer

 Food poisoning affects millions each year, and meat and animal products are a significant source of food-borne pathogens.
-Meat is an excellent environment for breeding bacteria, and restaurants and grocery stores do not always handle these products properly, leading to increased risk for people.
+Meat is an excellent environment for breeding bacteria.
+Restaurants and grocery stores do not always handle these products properly.
+That is leading to increased health risk for people.

-While becoming a vegetarian will not eliminate these types of pathogens from your diet, your risk will be significantly lowered if you choose not to eat meat and other animal products.
+While becoming a vegetarian will not eliminate these types of pathogens from your diet, your risk will be significantly lowered.
 (Source)

 4. Your Impact on the Earth Will Decrease